Imperial-Opentrons-Users/MRes_2023_Protocols/Team_4/ReadMe.md

 -	Cover wells with cover slip - removed this.
 -	Not reproducible – reagent volumes should be assigned variables and calculated in the script.
 -	Scale limited by deck space / tips – could split into two scripts (purification + ELISA).
--	Tip use – pipette dispenses over top of waste wells to avoid contamination.
+-	Tip use – pipette dispenses over top of waste wells to avoid contamination, reused tips for waste removal (ideally use clean).
 -	ELISA standards not included to accommodate all 16 samples – uses data from previous run.
 If not limited by number of plate wells / deck space, it would be better to run standard alongside.